kbiElude/Emerald/README.md

 development, hence may not necessarily compile or build at all times.
 Please feel free to use it as a KB.

-I regularly test Emerald against the latest Intel and NVIDIA drivers.
+I regularly test Emerald against AMD, Intel and NVIDIA drivers.
-Always ensure your video drivers are up-to-date before running any projects found in the solution.
+Always ensure your video driver is up-to-date before running any projects found in the solution.